 Prepare for Life at UND

 After you have been accepted to the University of North Dakota, you must start preparing for life at UND.
 Below are common concerns our international students have.
-If you have additional questions, please contact us.
+If you have additional questions, please contact the UND International Center.

 You should apply for a visa at the nearest U.S. embassy or consulate in your home country using the Letter of Admissions and an I-20 from UND.
 If you have been accepted by several U.S. colleges or universities, do not apply for your F-1 student visa until you decide which institution you want to attend.
 Please only use the UND I-20 form to apply for a visa and enter the U.S. if you are planning to attend UND.